-Top of the Food Chain
+Eagles Are At The Top of the Food Chain

-These skills and the diet diversity means that they are more likely to prey on an animal than become preyed upon.
-There is nothing within their ecosystem with the skill or power to take a healthy adult eagle down.
+The eagle has no predators because of its position at the top of the food chain.
+This is true for adult eagles in their prime, but if they are injured or old, then this changes.
+For healthy adults, nothing within their ecosystem has the skill or power to take a healthy adult eagle down.
 Fox and wolf species could try and rush a feeding eagle in desperation but are more likely to get the eagle’s kill than the bird itself.
-On the flip side of this, eagles will take fox cubs and wolf pups if the opportunity arises.
+However, eagles will take fox cubs and wolf pups if the opportunity arises.

 However, there are still lead poisoning and shooting cases as fishermen and landowners struggle to coexist with these incredible birds.
 Landowners may also shoot any Golden Eagles that they perceive as a threat.